 There are some circumstances when the law ignores consent.
 Some sexual acts are illegal because of the identities of the parties involved and the relationship between them.
 Other sexual acts are illegal because of how a person’s body would be treated in them.
 There are also other categories where sexual acts are considered legal or illegal purely because of the context in which they happen.
-I’m not saying all of this is good, but it’s worth being aware of the wider context.
-I’ll come back to some of these later.
+I’m not saying all of these laws are good, but it’s worth being aware of the wider context.
+I’ll come back to some of this later.

 Meanwhile, the rest of the time, consent for sex is typically used as a measure of responsibility and legality when it comes to sexual acts.

-Some people argue that it shouldn’t just be that “no means no”.
+Some people argue that with consent it shouldn’t just be that “no means no”.
 Rather, it should also be “only yes can mean yes”.
 By this standard, legality and responsibility would be determined by whether consent was actively given.
 So, for example, it would make it illegal to have sex with someone after they gave what you could call a “passive no”, such as a freeze response.